u1i/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/apip_overview.md

 * **Joomla! administrators** - Full control over API Portal configuration (look and feel, and localization).

 This is the default behavior for each type of user.
 You can change this behavior using the [user groups mapping](/docs/apim_administration/apiportal_admin/role_mapping) functionality of API Portal.

+## Notes

+[1] Metrics Database is required for this functionality and needs separate configuration.